-A relationship between partial derivatives for geometric quantities is derived; \item {\bf Capillary fluctuations} -- a multi-scale expansion is developed to associate fluctuation terms to steady-state or unsteady displacement, which is needed to derive a flux-force form for the entropy inequality; \item {\bf Flux-force form of entropy inequality} -- all results are combined to form a flux-force form of the entropy inequality.
+A relationship between partial derivatives for geometric quantities is derived; \item {\bf Flux-force form of entropy inequality} -- all results are combined to form a flux-force form of the entropy inequality.
 A REV constraint is derived for the fluctuations.
-Provided the constraint is met, standard relative permeability relationships are obtained as well as a form to approximate the capillary pressure dynamics during unsteady displacement. \end{enumerate} By explicitly considering the contribution from fluctuations in the flux-force of the entropy inequality, conditions for the validity of derived phenomenological equations can be developed explicitly.
-These conditions do not rely on the assumption of detailed balance.
-Instead they are requirements for how fluctuations must behave so that phenomenological equations can provide a valid representation for the entropy production in the system.
+Provided the constraint is met, standard relative permeability relationships are obtained as well as a form to approximate the capillary pressure dynamics during unsteady displacement. \end{enumerate} By explicitly considering the contribution from fluctuations in the flux-force form of the entropy inequality, conditions for the validity of Darcy-scale phenomenological equations can be developed explicitly.
+The derived condition is a constraint on the representative elementary volume (REV) for the system, which considers both spatial and temporal aspects.
+The theory does not rely on the assumption of detailed balance at the macroscopic scale, as ergodic conditions are assumed to hold only at small length scales.
+The derived REV condition is a constraint that fluctuations must obey to derive phenomenological equations that provide a valid representation for the entropy production in the system.
 Experimental data is then used to assess the role of capillary fluctuations in the context of the theory.